Can You Paint Radiators ? - Query Answered

 • Rags or paper towels.

-Once you have everything you need, follow these steps to spray painting radiators:
+Once you have everything you need, follow these steps to spray paint radiators:

 1. Before you do anything, make sure that the radiators are turned off (and won't come on during painting!)